Hiro427/mxdownloader/README.md

 **Scanlation Groups**: https://www.reddit.com/r/mangadex/comments/mafhtl/scanlation_sites_megathread/

-_I couldn't find a reliable way to get all of the scanlation groups especially since this program allows downloading any chapter(s)._
+_I couldn't find a reliable way to get all of the scanlation groups, since this program allows downloading any chapter(s) I wanted to give credit to as many groups as possible._

 **_If a group's name is not in this thread or would like me to post there links in the readme or in the wiki (not active atm, but I would make it for this) more directly please let me know via the Issues section._**